-Participant one (P1) was a male in his 30s who lived in the Crewe area.
+Participant one (P1) was a male in his 30s who lived in Crewe.
 Although the participant lives outside of the Vale Royal area he was one of only two individuals who volunteered to take part so was included in the data collection.
-Although he lives in Crewe, he talked about the experience of living in Cheshire generally not just about Crewe.
-He identified as gay and had lived around the north west of England, in a number of different cities, before settling in the Crewe area.
+Although he lives in Crewe he talked about the experience of living in Cheshire generally not just about Crewe.
+He identified as gay and had lived around the north west of England, in a number of different cities, before settling in Crewe.